 We sell all our products under our Xiniya brand, from which we derive all of our revenues.
 Therefore, our Xiniya brand is critical for our success as we believe market perception of a brand is one of the key factors for consumers to make decisions to purchase men's apparel.
 Our Xiniya brand has been designed to portray a successful, stylish yet relaxed lifestyle philosophy.
-We spent approximately RMB4.5 million, RMB3.9 million and RMB39.1 million (\$6.2 million) on our advertising and promotion activities in the years ended December 31, 2009, 2010 and 2011, respectively.
+We spent approximately RMB3.9 million, RMB39.1 million and RMB74.0 million (\$11.9 million) on our advertising and promotion activities in the years ended December 31, 2010, 2011 and 2012, respectively.
 If we are unsuccessful in promoting our Xiniya brand or fail to maintain our brand position, market perception and consumer acceptance of our Xiniya brand may be eroded, and our business, results of operations and prospects may be materially adversely affected.
-In addition, we engaged entertainment celebrities to promote our Xiniya brand, and thus we are dependent to some extent on the market perception and consumer acceptance of these entertainment celebrities, over whom we have no control.
-In 2006, our Xiniya brand was also judged to be a "Well-Known Trademark of China" by the Chenzhou Intermediate People's Court of Hunan Province.
-Any negative publicity or disputes involving our Xiniya brand, products or celebrities who endorse our Xiniya brand or the loss of any award accreditation associated with our Xiniya brand as described above could materially adversely affect our business, financial condition, results of operations and prospects.
+In addition, we engaged an entertainment celebrity to promote our Xiniya brand, and thus we are dependent to some extent on the market perception and consumer acceptance of this entertainment celebrity, over whom we have no control.
+Any negative publicity or disputes involving our Xiniya brand, products or celebrity who endorse our Xiniya brand or the loss of any award accreditation associated with our Xiniya brand as described above could materially adversely affect our business, financial condition, results of operations and prospects.

-We rely on distributors to distribute our products to end consumers, to expand our authorized retail network and to achieve our growth target.
-The loss of, or significant decrease in, sales to our distributors could have a material adverse effect on our financial condition and results of operations.
+We rely on distributors and authorized retailers to distribute our products to end consumers, to expand our authorized retail network and to achieve our growth target.
+The loss of, or significant decrease in, sales to our distributors and our authorized retailers could have a material adverse effect on our financial condition and results of operations.

-As of December 31, 2011, our products were sold at 1,605 authorized retail outlets, including 99 stores managed by our 28 distributors, 1,189 retail stores managed by 1,109 authorized retailers supervised by our 28 distributors, 317 department store concessions managed by 59 department store chains supervised by our 28 distributors as well as two flagship stores directly operated by us.
+As of December 31, 2012, our products were sold at 1,708 authorized retail outlets, including 118 outlets owned and managed by our distributors, 1,590 authorized retail outlets owned and managed by 1,378 authorized retailers supervised by our 29 distributors as well as two flagship outlets owned and directly operated by us.
 We generate substantially all of our revenues from the sales of our products to distributors.
-Sales generated by our five best-performing distributors accounted for 19.7%, 28.5% and 36.2% of our revenues in 2009, 2010 and 2011, respectively.
-During the same periods, sales to our single largest distributor accounted for 4.3%, 8.6% and 11.0%, respectively, of our revenues.
+Sales generated by our five best-performing distributors accounted for 28.5%, 36.2% and 33.4% of our revenues in 2010, 2011 and 2012, respectively.
+During the same periods, sales to our single largest distributor accounted for 8.6%, 11.0% and 8.8%, respectively, of our revenues.